In 1980, Specialized Mail Order, Inc. sold its first catalog – 84-pages printed in black and white on newsprint.

 Following up on that need, SMO leaders decided to print their own catalog to sell to material handling dealers around the county to help them compete.
 "SMO has been putting out material handling catalogs for dealers ever since then," Roos said.
 This effort has evolved into a 500-page full color catalog with matching website.
 SMO has fully embraced the role of conduit between manufacturer and dealer.

 "We tell our dealers that catalogs are a self-liquidating advertising vehicle.
 The catalog allows them to keep their company's name in front of customers at all times," Roos said.
-"We have dealers that have sold millions and millions of dollars (of merchandise) from our catalog program."
+"We have dealers that have sold millions and

 The goal is to provide dealers with an economic way to compete in the marketplace via reasonably-priced paper and online catalogs, according to Roos, who said most of the manufacturers utilizing SMO's program have been with the company for 20, and even 30, years.